Amebic liver abscess

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of this disease, especially if you have recently traveled to an area where the disease is known to occur.
+Call your provider if you develop symptoms of this disease, especially if you have recently traveled to an area where the disease is known to occur.

 When traveling in tropical countries with poor sanitation, drink purified water and do not eat uncooked vegetables or unpeeled fruit.